• Artwork & Inspiration

 tarpaperpress

 Triggered by the increasing polarity of the political discourse and inspired by the Women’s March on Washington, I began a series of protest posters shortly after the election.
-The primary symbolism in this work is the Statue of Liberty.
+My jumping off point was the Statue of Liberty.

 A universal symbol of freedom and an emblem of friendship between two nations, Lady Liberty was conceived and designed to enlighten the world.
 She is considered the Mother of Exiles, greeting millions of immigrants and embodying hope and opportunity for those seeking a better life in America.